WHAT'S ON: Australia Day events around the Northern Rivers

 - Where: Kyogle Memorial Hall

-- Kyogle Lions serving up a free traditional Aussie morning tea, official ceremony, awards and special guests.
+- Kyogle Lions serving up a free traditional Aussie morning tea, plus there's the official ceremony, awards presentation, citizenship ceremony and special guests

 Woodenbong